anttisalonen/progbook/rst/regex.rst

   -- Jamie Zawinski

 A lot can be said about regular expressions.
-I'll stick to the essentials, bare minimum in this chapter.
+I'll stick to the essentials, bare minimum in this section.

 Regular expressions are an extension to the usual search and replace.
 For example, you might want to find any line in a file that ends with the digit 9: